 Is that how God is?
 No.

-In fact, this train of thinking is actually judging God by our minuscule understanding.
-To get past these questions, you need to realize man has a very finite perspective.
-Actually, the very argument that God is being unfair to people purports either: (1) You, as a man, are more loving and compassionate than God himself.
+This line of “reasoning” is actually judging God by our minuscule understanding.
+To get beyond these doubts, you need to realize man has a very finite perspective.
+The argument that God is being unfair to people purports either: (1) You, as a man, are more loving and compassionate than God himself.
 Or, (2) God has lost control of His creation.

 “Can a mortal be more righteous than God?
 Can a man be more pure than this Maker?”
 (Job 4:17).